I’ll be honest: I have no answer for your question.

-And as a registry backup, it’s actually a pretty reasonable solution.
-When it works, it’s a fine way to take a snapshot of the registry and restore it after other changes have been made.
+As a registry backup, it’s reasonable.
+When it works, it’s a fine way to take a snapshot of the registry that you can restore later, should something go wrong.

 What System Restore is not

-Ironically, “System Restore” does not actually restore your system.
+Ironically, “System Restore” does not restore your system.

-More specifically, it does not restore everything to the state that it was at the time the restore point was created.
-It restores some things – like the registry – but not all things – like your files or whatever else you were hoping it would.
+More specifically, it does not restore everything to the state it was at the time the restore point was created.
+It restores some things — like the registry — but not all things – like your files or whatever else you were hoping it would.

-System Restore is not a substitute for backup.
+System Restore is not a substitute for backing up your system.

 System Restore in the wild

 Your inability to manually create a restore point is just one example among many.
 Other common examples I hear include failures when restoring and missing or non-existent restore points.

 Yes, sometimes, these are configuration issues.
 Sometimes, these are issues of mismatched expectations.

-But often – too often – even understanding what should and should not be appropriate to expect of System Restore, it lets people down.
+But often — too often — even understanding what should and should not be appropriate to expect, System Restore just lets people down.

 System Restore successes

-To be completely fair, I do also hear of successes with System Restore.
-It’s not that uncommon to hear of problems caused by an installation to be completely repaired by reverting to a recent restore point.
+To be completely fair, I do hear of successes.
+It’s not uncommon to hear of problems caused by installing some application or another to be completely repaired by reverting to a recent restore point.